anoopsarkar/nlp-class/hw3.md

 In this simple model, we allow any alignment function that maps any word in the source sentence to any word in the target sentence (no matter how far apart they are).
-The alignments are not provided to us, so we remove the alignments by summing over them:
+The alignments are not provided to us, so we remove the alignments by summing over them[^2]:

 <p>$$
 \begin{eqnarray*}